4 Questions to Ask Before Migrating to .NET 6

-Migrating from .NET Framework, you won’t see significant changes in the day-to-day of your pipelines, but you build will need to change.
+Migrating from .NET Framework, you won’t see significant changes in the day-to-day of your pipelines, but your build will need to change.
 Most Framework code is compiled using MSBuild, but .NET 6 uses .NET CLI.
-It’s an important difference since, not all MSBuild features and functionalities carry over into .NET CLI.
+It’s an important difference since not all MSBuild features and functionalities carry over into .NET CLI.

 Plan Your .NET 6 Migration

 Whether you’re coming from .NET Core, .NET Framework, or .NET 5, it’s important to have a migration plan to the newer .NET releases.
 Deprecation can and will happen for every .NET release, so frequent upgrades will keep you and your team ready for anything.